International students will need a Confirmation of Acceptance for Studies for a Student visa.

 10 |

-In order to help students to make a successful visa application, the Visa Support team will be carrying out extra checks before we can issue their CAS.
-This could mean a delay in getting your CAS so it is imperative that you start planning and preparing for your application now.
+In order to help students to make a successful visa application, the Visa Support Team will be carrying out extra checks, including checking your financial evidence before we can issue your CAS.
+It is imperative that you start planning and preparing for your application now to prevent a delay in receiving your CAS.

-You can start applying for your visa within 6 months of your course start date.
-This can be found on your offer letter.
-Please note, however, that you can only travel to the UK one month before your course starts and CAS issuing for January intakes will begin no earlier than the September prior to your start date.
+You can apply for your visa within 6 months of your course start date, as stated on your offer letter.
+Please note, however, that you can only travel to the UK within one month before your course start date.

 The Student visa application can be a difficult and complex process and we want to ensure that students have all the support they need to get their visa.
-The following information provides more details about the process, but if you have any further questions feel free to contact the Visa Support team.
+The following information provides more details about the process, but if you have any further questions feel free to contact visasupport@bradford.ac.uk.

 This section covers applying for a visa online from within and outside the UK, the standard application fee, additional surcharges and processing times.